AmirmohammadRostami/NQueenEvolutionaryAlgorithmsTools/Readme.md

             best = self._population[i]
     return best
 ```
-In the above function the best chromosome in the current population is found according their fitness values.
+In the above function the best chromosome in the current population is found according to their fitness values.

 #### _ initial_population